carpenox/vicidial-install-scripts/README.md

 # www.dialer.one for our full knowledge base

 # Need help?
-Hit me up on Skype: live:carpenox_3
+Join the Discord: https://discord.gg/ymGZJvF6hK
 # Have I helped you?
 Please feel free to donate here: https://www.paypal.me/TheDialerOne